 Have you noticed how many Laboratory Information Management Systems (LIMS) and Biobank Information Management Systems (BIMS) are migrating to the cloud?
-Are cloud-based LIMS or BIMS just a fad or are there some advantages to it?
+Are cloud-based LIMS or BIMS just a fad or are there some advantages and tangible benefits to it?
 Cloud-based LIMS and BIMS usually offer Software as a Service (SaaS).
 This means that you a soon as you sign up, you have a URL to access your software of choice.
 You don’t install anything on your servers or machines.
 Instead, the software, and your data, is held and managed on externally hosted and managed systems.

 Whether you’re wondering about your current system’s ongoing suitability or are already in the market for a new one you should be aware of both the advantages and disadvantages of offloading your data into the cloud.

 Many modern systems run completely within web browsers This, in general, is a very good thing – simplifying or removing the need to install complex software on local computers before you can access your data.
 But, and it is a big “but”, that doesn’t necessarily mean that you want to make the leap and put all your data on the internet in a cloud-based LIMS or BIMS.
 So why would you want to?